noahbtsta/CIT281_p6/README.md

 Gained more experience using a generic block of code to process data.

 ### Skills Used in Project
--Created 3 classes
+- Created 3 classes:
    - A Shape class that serves as a base for the other two
    - A Rectangle class that is inherited from Shape class
    - A Triangle class that is inherited from Shape class

 - Tested classes using:
 ![im](images/classtest.png)